jovotech/jovo-framework/docs/workflows/project-lifecycle.md

 $ npm run bundle
 ```

-This will copy the `src` files into a `dist` folder and run a production-only npm install.
+This will copy the `src` files into a `bundle` folder, run a production-only npm install, and then zip it.

 If you have a Lambda endpoint defined in your `project.js` file, the `jovo deploy` command will not only [deploy platform projects](#deploy-platform-projects), but also bundle and upload your source code to AWS Lambda: